-- (1) The term "general refund" (sometimes referred to as "voluntary refund") for the purpose of this paragraph, shall mean any refund of a ticket or portion thereof other than the Carrier-caused refund as defined above, which includes but is not limited to circumstances that are not within the airline's control, such as situations described in RULE 70 CHECK-IN AND BOARDING TIME LIMITS, RULE 75 REFUSAL TO TRANSPORT, passenger chooses to no longer travel, and schedule irregularities outside the Carrier's control. - (2) Amount of general refund
+(1) The term "General Refund" for the purpose of this paragraph, shall mean any refund of a ticket or portion thereof other than the Involuntary Refund as defined above, which includes but is not limited to circumstances that are outside the carrier's control, such as situations described in RULE 75 - REFUSAL TO TRANSPORT, and Schedule Irregularities outside the Carrier's control, including situations in which passenger chooses to longer travel.

+(2) Amount of General Refund

-The amount of general refunds will be as follows:
+The amount of the General Refund will be as follows:

 - a) When a ticket is cancelled within 24 hours of purchase, a full refund without penalty can be obtained.
 Air Canada will process the refund for tickets purchased directly from Air Canada.
-For tickets issued via a travel agency or another airline, cancellation and refund requests must be processed through the travel agency or that airline. - b) When ticket is fully unused, the amount of refund will be the fare, fees, charges and surcharges paid less any applicable cancellation/change fee or penalty set out in the applicable fare rules. - c) When any ticket coupons have been used, the amount of refund will be:
+For tickets issued via a travel agency or another airline, cancellation and refund requests must be processed through the travel agency or that airline. - b) In all other cases, the amount of General Refund will be as follows and is subject to fare refundability in accordance to the fare rules:

+- i.
+When ticket is fully unused, the amount of refund will be the fare, fees, charges and surcharges paid less any applicable cancellation/change fee or penalty set out in the applicable fare rules. - ii.
+When any ticket coupons have been used, the amount of refund will be:

 The difference, if any, between the fare, taxes, fees, charges and surcharges paid and the fare, taxes, fees, charges and surcharges applicable for transportation used, less any applicable cancellation/change fee or penalty, as set out in the applicable fare rules.

 Note: the most restrictive cancellation/change fee applies.